Miami Beach Convention Center: History

 The Fillmore Miami Beach opened in 1957 alongside the Miami Beach Exhibition Hall.
 Known as the "Miami Beach Municipal Auditorium", the venue gained instant popularity.
 During the 50s and 60s, it became the home to many television variety shows, including: The Dick Clark Show, The Ed Sullivan Show and The Jackie Gleason Show.
 From 1960 to 1971, the venue hosted the annual Miss USA and Miss Universe pageants.
 In 1964, the theatre was renamed as the Miami Beach Auditorium after the building became co-owned by the City of Miami Beach and CBS Studios.
 During this time, it also became the home of the third revival of The Jackie Gleason Show.
 The show ran from 1964, with the final episode airing February 1970.

 Shortly after the show ended, the city engaged famed architect Morris Lapidus to redesign the venue.
-In 1974, the theatre reopened as the "Miami Beach Theater of the Performing Arts".
-Providing the auditorium with theatre-style seating, the venue became the hot spot for many Broadway shows including: Gypsy (with Angela Lansbury), Timbuktu! (with Eartha Kitt) and Carousel (with Robert Goulet).
-During the 80s and 90s, the venue continued to boom on the theatre scene and become the hot spot for concerts.
-The theatre attracted many well known performers like: Marc Anthony, Tony Bennett, Liza Minnelli, Seal, and Lenny Kravitz.
+In 1974, the theatre reopened as the "Miami Beach Theater of the Performing Arts" with theatre-style seating.
+In 1976, Zev Buffman, the lessee of the Parker Playhouse in Fort Lauderdale, acquired the theatrical lease and the venue became the hot spot for many Broadway shows including: Gypsy (with Angela Lansbury), Timbuktu! (with Eartha Kitt) and Carousel (with Robert Goulet).

 In the late eighties, architects Borrelli, Frankel & Blitstein renovated the venue.
 The renovation gave the facade of the building an Art Deco design, similar to many of the other buildings in the area.
 Following the death of Jackie Gleason in June 1987, the city of Miami Beach commemorated his career and renamed his former home, the Jackie Gleason Theater of the Performing Arts.
+In 1988, Buffman sold his interest in the theater and five others in Florida to Pace Theatrical.
+During the 1980s and 1990s, the venue continued to boom on the theatre scene and become the hot spot for concerts.
+The theatre attracted many well known performers like: Marc Anthony, Tony Bennett, Liza Minnelli, Seal, and Lenny Kravitz.

 In October 2006, Live Nation acquired operating rights to the venue.
 Shortly after, the venue began another $3.5 million renovation headed by ADD Inc. The theater reopened October 2007, under the "Fillmore" brand, as "The Fillmore Miami Beach at the Jackie Gleason Theater".
 The venue has attracted big-name artists including: Madonna, Janet Jackson, Ricky Martin, Lana Del Rey, Ciara, The Weeknd, Fall Out Boy, Lily Allen and Sting.
 South Florida acts that have played there include Marilyn Manson in 2008, Fifth Harmony in 2015, Dashboard Confessional (of Boca Raton) in 2017, Rick Ross in 2017, and Camila Cabello in 2019.

 On May 5, 2010, WTVJ reported that the theater would be demolished as a result of remodeling for the convention center, which would replace the theater with a new hotel.
 The demolition did not take place and The Fillmore Miami Beach is still in operation as of 2020.